Court Counseling Institute

 Enroll in our Court-Approved Parenting Therapy today to meet legal requirements, demonstrate accountability, and strengthen your role as a parent.
 Whether mandated by court, CPS, or custody agreements, our licensed therapists are here to guide your journey.
 Start now.
 Stay empowered.

-Sign Up for Parenting Therapy for Court
+Join Our Court-Approved Parenting Therapy for Court

 How to Get Started?